Why isn't the data I posted to the pipeline loaded to the database?

 • A code 331 is sent due to a login error.
 The name is okay, but you are missing a password.

 • A code 425 is sent if no TCP connection was established.
 This might mean the server is not available or some other network error.
-Change from PASV to PORT mode, check your firewall settings
+Change from PASV to PORT mode, and check your firewall settings

 • A request with code 451 , 452 , or 552 if the server had trouble saving the file to disk.
 Retry later.

-• A 553 code means the requested action not taken because the file name sent is not allowed.
+• A 553 code means the requested action was not taken because the file name sent is not allowed.
 Change the file name or delete spaces/special characters in the file name.

 Do you validate the integrity of the file once you receive it?

-Employing file integrity checks will help you cross-check that the files delivered from the source system match what was delivered to Openbridge.
+Employing file integrity checks will help you cross-check that the files from the source system match what was delivered to Openbridge.
 While the use of MD5 is the default, Openbridge can support other checksum commands when sending data to us:

 • XCRC (requests CRC32 digest/checksum)